-Thought and character –
+1) Thought and Character –

-Effect of Thought on Circumstances –
+2) Effect of Thought on Circumstances –

-- All of us are anxious to improve our circumstances, but not willing to improve ourselves.
+- All of us are anxious to improve our circumstances but not willing to improve ourselves.

-Effects of Thoughts on Body and Health –
+3) Effects of Thoughts on Body and Health –

-Thought and Purpose –
+4) Thought and Purpose –

-- Author encourages us to connect thoughts with purpose, goal toward we can aim and work.
-Size of your purpose will expand with accomplishments and achieving little milestones.
+- James encourages readers to connect thoughts with purpose, a goal towards which we can aim and work.
+The size of your drive will expand with accomplishments and achieving little milestones.

-The thought -factor in Achievement –
+5) The Thought Factor in Achievement –

 - They who would accomplish little must sacrifice little; they who would achieve much must sacrifice much; they who would attain highly must sacrifice greatly.

-Visions and Ideals –
+6) Visions and Ideals –

 - We become calm in the measure that we understand ourselves as thought-evolved beings.

-- Calm people, having learned how to govern themselves, know how to adapt themselves to others; and they, in turn, reverence their spiritual strength.
+- Calm people, having learned how to govern themselves, know how to adapt themselves to others, and they, in turn, reverence their spiritual strength.

-Wish you a Peaceful Life…
+I wish you a Peaceful Life.